Batarang: Other characters and versions

-Batgirl also uses batarangs.
+Batgirl uses batarangs.
 Nightwing, a former Robin, is known to use his own modified batarangs called Wing-Dings, which are styled after a bird.
-Tim Drake, the third Robin, also possesses his own 'R'-shaped shuriken.
+Tim Drake, the third Robin, also possesses his own R-shaped shuriken.

 In an issue of Teen Titans (Vol. 3), Drake claims that he hid the costs for shipping a Batmobile from Gotham City to San Francisco in "the batarang budget", which he tells the others is "bigger than you might think".

 The current version of Batwoman uses foldable S-shaped throwing weapons stored in two sets of three on her gauntlets; these can be removed and thrown by hand, launched pneumatically, or used as forearm-mounted blades.

-Catman also uses weapons inspired by Batman's and calls them "catarangs".
-Like Robin, Anarky, an occasional antagonist of Batman, also makes use of shuriken formed after his own gimmick, the "circle-a".
+Catman uses weapons inspired by Batman's and calls them "catarangs".

+Like Robin, Anarky, an occasional antagonist of Batman, makes use of shuriken formed after his own gimmick, the "circle-a".

-A Throwing Bird—colloquially referred to as a "Birdarang"—is a roughly bird-shaped throwing weapon used by the DC Comics superhero Robin as a non-lethal ranged attack alternative to firearms.
+A Throwing Bird—colloquially referred to as a "Birdarang"—is a roughly bird-shaped throwing weapon used by Robin as a non-lethal ranged attack alternative to firearms.

 As with Batman, Robin can launch his weapon with a launcher located on his lower arm.
 They are also used by Robin in non-Batman media such as Teen Titans Go! where they appear under the name Birdarangs.

 Ken Washio (the eagle) from the 1972 anime series Science Ninja Team Gatchaman (Battle of the Planets) also use Birdarangs.